-• Full-Time Four-Year BDM 7 years
+Full-Time Four-Year BDM 7 years

-Γ • 2+2 Full-Time BDM 6 years
+2+2 Full-Time BDM 6 years

+Four-Year Part-Time BDM 7 years

-• Advanced Certificate in Return to Work 4 years
+Advanced Certificate in Return to Work 4 years

-- 1. Students who do not complete a program within the specified time frame will not be able to re-enroll without the approval of the Senior Academic Leader. - 2.
-In the case where a student is granted permission to re-enroll, the Senior Academic Leader will specify the time frame for completion of the program. - 3.
-Students who re-enroll in the program can at the discretion of the Senior Academic Leader be granted transfer credits for selected courses they have completed. - 4.
+- 1. Current students registered for the discretionary part time option who have exceeded these limits will be offered the option of registering for one of the options. - 2.
+Students who do not complete a program within the specified time frame will not be able to re-enroll without the approval of the Senior Academic Leader. - 3.
+Effective Fall 2021, students who have not registered for a BDM course for a span of three academic years will be considered to have withdrawn from the program and will be required to re-enroll in order to continue in the program. - 4.
+In the case where a student is granted permission to re-enroll, the Senior Academic Leader will specify the time frame for completion of the program. - 5.
+Students who re-enroll in the program can at the discretion of the Senior Academic Leader be granted transfer credits for selected courses they have completed. - 6.
 Students can request a leave of absence from a program on medical or compassionate grounds.
 The time limit will be paused for the period of the leave of absence and resume when the student re-enrolls.
 However, the requirement that designated, time-sensitive courses must be completed within five years of graduating from the BDM program will not be waived.